mollybeach/dandelionCoiffure/README.md

 # Dandelion Salon Application

 A web application for managing salon appointments and services.
+Made with Django.

 ## Features